owendismuke/owendismuke.github.io/about.md

 My background is in the Microsoft stack (C#, .Net, SQL) utilizing web forms, MVC, and AngularJS front ends, but I am currently in an intensive software engineering boot camp, [Hack Reactor][hr].

 ### Education
-*  Bachelors of Science in Computer Information Systems
+* Bachelors of Science in Computer Information Systems - [DeVry University][devry]
-   *  [DeVry University][devry]
-*  Associates of Occupational Studies in Automotive Technology
-   *  [Universal Technical Institute][uti]
+* Associates of Occupational Studies in Automotive Technology - [Universal Technical Institute][uti]
-*  Associates of Applied Sciences in Vehicle Maintenance
-   *  [Community College of the Air Force][ccaf]
+* Associates of Applied Sciences in Vehicle Maintenance - [Community College of the Air Force][ccaf]
-*  Associates of Applied Sciences in Munitions Systems Technology
-   *  [Community College of the Air Force][ccaf]
+* Associates of Applied Sciences in Munitions Systems Technology - [Community College of the Air Force][ccaf]

-1. Item one
-    1. sub item one
-      2. sub item two
-        3. sub item three
-2. Item two

 ### Contact me
   {% include social.html %}